amosproj/amos2021ss05-3d-viewer/README.md

 -   **/assets**:
-    manages URL generation and versioning of web assets such as CSS stylesheets, JavaScript files, and image files
+    panaroma image dataset as an example to try the viewer software

 -   **/src**:
     stands for source, and is the raw code before minification or concatenation or some other compilation - used to read/edit the code

 -   **/gitignore**:
     is a text file that tells Git which files or folders to ignore in a project

 -   **/license**: